kolach/go-factory/README.md

 ## Thread safety

-Once created it's totaly fine to use factory objects in gorutines.
+Once created it's totally fine to use factory objects in gorutines.
 None of the methods of Factory struct modify the factory internal state.

 ## Builder pattern to create a factory